obenchekroun/cry-baby-hadi/README.md

 Cry Baby is a small piece of software which provides a probability that your baby is crying by continuously recording audio, chunking it into 4-second clips, and feeding them into a Convolutional Neural Network (CNN).
 It is made to run on macOS or linux, with a few added dependencies to install for Raspberry pi (Bookworm 64-bit).

+It is configured to send a message to a MQTT cluster on threshold detection.

 ## Acknowledgments
 Based on Cry Baby : [BaronBonnet's Cry baby](https://github.com/BaronBonet/cry-baby).
 This project has been largely based on cry baby with a few tweaks for my needs.
 All credit goes to them for making this awesome project.